How to Make Friendship Bracelets with Beads — Easy Step-by-Step Guide

 6. 6

 Bring the leftmost strand under the middle strand and pull it through the loop of the '4' shape.
-This is one forward knot.
+Gently pull the knot upwards towards the secured end, ensuring it's snug but not so tight that it distorts the floss.
+This completes your first forward knot.

 7. 7

 Repeat the forward knot on the same two strands (left over middle, under and through).
-You've now made two knots on the middle strand.
+Making two identical knots on the same strand is essential for creating a flat, even braid.
+This ensures the color of the knotting strand progresses correctly across the bracelet.

 8. 8

 Move to the next strand to the right.
-Take the new leftmost strand and make two forward knots around the strand next to it.
+The strand that was originally in the middle is now the leftmost strand.
+Take this new leftmost strand and make two forward knots around the strand immediately to its right.
+Again, ensure you make two identical knots for consistency.

 9. 9